10 Secrets of the New York Public Library at 42nd Street

 If you’ve ever walked into the New York Public Library and wondered, “Where are all the books?” the answer lies beneath your feet.
 Around 4 million books are stored in subterranean stacks beneath the library building and Bryant Park.
 The library contains 125 miles of shelving both above and underground, including 88 miles spread throughout the seven stack floors of the Humanities and Social Science Library, and 37 miles in the two-level stack extension under Bryant Park called the Milstein Research Stacks.
 If you look around Bryant Park, you can spot a door in the ground that serves as an emergency exit for the underground stacks.

 The self-supporting steel stacks serve as structural elements of the building.
-The stacks act as buttresses to the floor of Rose Main Reading Room which stretches the length of nearly two full city blocks.
-Snead & Company Iron Works of Jersey City, New Jersey were the contractors for the stacks which are made up, in part, of Carnegie steel.
+The stacks act as buttresses to the floor of the Rose Main Reading Room, which stretches the length of nearly two full city blocks.
+Snead & Company Iron Works of Jersey City, New Jersey, were the contractors for the stacks which are made up, in part, of Carnegie steel.
 In addition to the sprawling stacks beneath the New York City site, there are also millions more books stored in an off-site facility in Princeton, New Jersey.

 2. The New York Public Library was Built on the Site of the Old Croton Reservoir

 Getting fresh and clean water to New York City was a major challenge in the early 19th century as the city rapidly expanded.
 The solution to the city’s water needs was the Old Croton Aqueduct.
-Construction started on this water transportation system in 1837 and water first flowed through it in 1842.
-The aqueduct moved water from the Croton River in upper Westchester county down into Manhattan.
+Construction started on this water transportation system in 1837, and water first flowed through it in 1842.
+The aqueduct moved water from the Croton River in upper Westchester County down into Manhattan.
 The water was stored in a receiving reservoir which was located where the Great Lawn of Central Park is now, and was distributed from a reservoir at the current site of the Schwarzman building.
 That reservoir was known as the Croton Reservoir.

-The Croton Reservoir held 20 million gallons of water within its walls which stood 50-feet tall and 25-feet wide.
+The Croton Reservoir held 20 million gallons of water within its walls, which stood 50 feet tall and 25 feet wide.
 Edgar Allan Poe frequently walked atop the reservoir walls to enjoy the view they offered of the city.
 When it became obsolete in the 1890s, it was torn down to make way for the new library building.
 It took two years and some 500 workers to dismantle the reservoir.
 The cornerstone of the library was laid in 1902.
-The Old Croton Aqueduct would serve as a vital water supply for New York City for nearly a century until a new aqueduct was built which remains in service to this day.
+The Old Croton Aqueduct would serve as a vital water supply for New York City for nearly a century until a new aqueduct was built, which remains in service to this day.
 Inside the library, you can still see pieces of the reservoir walls if you look for the rough stone between the stairs on the lower levels of the South Court, near the Celeste Auditorium.

-3. The Employees Only Cat-Walk in the Rose Reading Room
+3. The Employees Only Catwalk in the Rose Reading Room

 The Rose Reading Room houses the library’s General Research Division and serves as the central research hub in the Stephen A. Schwarzman Building.
-This area is open to anyone who needs to look something up and most of the books are easily accessible in the open stacks.
-However, there is a second level of stacks above the main floor and it’s not apparent how to access them.
+This area is open to anyone who needs to look something up, and most of the books are easily accessible in the open stacks.
+However, there is a second level of stacks above the main floor, and it’s not apparent how to access them.
 Ringing the Rose Reading room is an elevated mezzanine for employee use only, so if you need a book from this section, you need assistance.
 In addition to access to the second-level stacks, the catwalk offers a great view of the space.

 4. The Adorable Book Train